Frequently Asked Questions

 How many credits can I transfer from another institution into Columbia’s MA(TS) program?

 Students applying to the MA(TS) degree programs may receive no more than 15 credit hours in the five fields of the program from institutions for work completed prior to admission to the program.
 No transfer credit may be obtained for work done more than 36 months before admission.
 Transfer credit will only be given for courses passed with a grade of B or higher.
 The determination of whether or not courses taken at other institutions may receive credit, and whether credits transfer as required or elective hours, is made by the Office of Academic Affairs.

 I am an international student.
 May I apply to a basic degree program (MDiv, MA[TS], MAPT)?

-Yes, international students (persons who are not U.S. citizens or permanent residents) may apply for the basic degree programs.
+Yes, international students (persons who are not U.S. citizens or permanent residents) may apply for the degree programs.
 Please review the International Students page before submitting an application.
 The application deadline for all international students is March 1st for summer or fall enrollment.

 What are the requirements to apply?

 To be considered for admission for the MDiv, MAPT, or MA(TS) programs, prospective students must a) have completed a baccalaureate degree, or its equivalent, at an accredited university or college, b) submit a completed application form, c)complete an admissions interview, d) official transcripts from all post-secondary institutions attended, e) reference forms produced by Columbia (3 for MDiv and MAPT applicants; 4 for MATS applicants), f) complete a background check, g) self-disclosure form, and h) application fee

 Do you require an admissions interview?